If you need assistance, please call the Legal Aid office serving your county. You can find office phone numbers on our

 Unemployment Benefits Questions?

-Our Legal Aid CARES Hotline expanded to include questions about unemployment benefits.
-Please call if you have questions regarding unemployment benefits or if you have been denied unemployment and you need to appeal your case.
+.
+Please contact Legal Aid you have questions regarding unemployment benefits or if you have been denied unemployment and you need to appeal your case.

 Education during COVID:

 Turn the Page KC has some great resources LEARNING TOGETHER EVERY DAY: DOWNLOADABLE FLYERS AND TIPS

 Missourians in need can find essential services, such as nearly 240 food pantries, food banks, school meal programs for students, diaper banks, and more through the online Missouri Services Navigator system.
 The Services Navigator offers instant access to programs and services available in Missouri.
 There are currently over 2,000 services listed, with new services added daily.
 Searches can be keywords, location, and/or services.
 Every program and service contains a map of the location as well as contact information.

 CARES Act Stimulus Checks:

-Do you have questions about your stimulus check from the CARES Act?
-We’ve got answers!
+Please contact us if you have questions about your stimulus check from the CARES Act?

 Mental Health Help: